 The Intangible “Cool”

 Carrying new brands of products is going to do wonders for your "cool" appeal.
-Although not a live or die metric, having some street cred keeps patrons interested in your establishment.
-You don't want your bar or restaurant to be thought of as outdated, behind the times, or otherwise left in the dust.
+Although not a live-or-die metric, having some street cred keeps patrons interested in your establishment.
+You don't want your bar or restaurant to be thought of as outdated or behind the times, only serving the big name beers or just having a house wine option.
 Staying on top of new trends and movements in the industry is a way to signal value to your guests.
 If they know you are constantly offering the latest-and-greatest, they are sure to keep your bar in mind when it’s time to go out.

 How to Keep Track of New Brands and Trends

 With all of the above being said, it can be difficult to keep track of what’s new.
-As stated, trends and brands come and go with lightning-quick speed.
+Trends and brands come and go with lightning speed.
 So, here are a few different ways you can keep track of what’s coming up next.

 Have Conversations with Reps and Producers